+The chart above makes it clear VoiceOver required far fewer interactions than Fingers.
+It is difficult to identify a clear relationship between time and number of interactions as each participant worked through the tasks in her own way.
+When stuck, participants tended to either navigate around the page or to stay still.
+The best example of this is comparing the performance of participants 1 and 2 on Fingers task 1.
+Participant 1 completed this task approximately twice as fast as participant 2, but logged almost twice as many interactions.
+Similarly for VoiceOver, participant 2 took far longer on task 1 than did participant 5, but logged approximately one third as many interactions.

 DISCUSSION AND CONCLUSION

 We were curious going into this study if the benefit provided by creating an accurate two-dimensional representation of website content would outweigh the effort required to adopt a new mental model.
-Participants across age groups showed a range of adaptability, but due to the ingrained nature of their keyboard mental models, its not possible to tell from a first impression whether a keyboard surface interaction system such as Fingers will improve web usability for the visually impaired.
+Participants across age groups showed a range of adaptability, but due to the ingrained nature of their keyboard mental models, it is not possible to tell from a first impression whether a keyboard surface interaction system such as Fingers will improve web usability for the visually impaired.

 We suggest future web accessibility studies involving Fingers are of a longitudinal nature.
 This way, participants will overcome the novelty effect of the technology, and researchers will begin to determine whether the affordances of a haptic interface modeled after actual websites outweigh the existing benefits provided by screen readers.